Discoverse FAQ

 Q: Here is a challenge.
 List the visual canon violations of Discovery and SNW, discounting everything that is of purely aesthetic nature!

 A: We'd have to lay down the criteria first.
-I would have been fine with retcons that add realism, such as adding thrusters and visible torpedo/phaser ports to the original Enterprise design while keeping all proportions the same (meaning, not the complete, much bigger redesign as in SNW).
+I would have been fine with retcons that add realism, such as adding thrusters and visible torpedo/phaser ports to the original Enterprise design while keeping all proportions the same (meaning, not the complete redesign as in SNW).
 I am fine with visual updates/retcons that reflect real-world developments, such as the flatscreens on NX-01 and the transparent displays on the Discovery (although the latter are impractical).
 I am fine with make-up updates, such as the more elaborate and moving antennae of the ENT Andorians.
 I am fine with improved visual effects, such as better defined phaser beams, as long as they are still continuous.
 I am fine with an updated finish for personal equipment.

 If we exclude the above, we still have the following visual canon issues (among others).